watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-personalization/README.md

 # Language Model Personalization starter kit

 You can use this starter kit to try a simple example of how generative language model can be used to provide a personalized response to a customer.
 It illustrates the power of doing so, but it also demonstrates some disturbing and ethically dubious with some serious potential consequences.
-The purpose of this kit is _not_ to provide a model that embodies a best-practice that we would recommend that someone follow.
-Quite the contrary: we are putting this out there because we believe that users are starting to do these sorts of things with Watson Assistant right now, and we want to illustrate the power _and_ the dangers and talk through how someone might use this power more responsibly.
+The purpose of this kit is _not_ to illustrate a best-practice that we would recommend that someone follow.
+Quite the contrary: we are putting this out there because we believe that users are starting to do these sorts of things with Watson Assistant right now, and we want to illustrate the power _and_ the dangers and provide guidelines for using this power more responsibly.
 Furthermore, we intend in the future to add more examples that illustrate more cautious, responsible applications of this kind of capability.
-See the "Responsible Use" section at the end of this kit for more details on this subject.
+See the "Responsible Use" section at the end of this README file for more details on this subject.

 ## Prerequisites